-Growing up on a dairy farm near Cobram and working with farmers throughout Australia made David Chandler realise a lot could be done to make farmers’ lives easier.By Laura Griffin
+Growing up on a dairy farm near Cobram and working with farmers throughout Australia made David Chandler realise a lot could be done to make farmers’ lives easier.LAURA GRIFFIN February 5, 2013 4:04am

 Growing up on a dairy farm near Cobram and working with farmers throughout Australia made David Chandler realise a lot could be done to make farmers’ lives easier.